ptabasso2/oteljavalab/section04/README.md

 ## Goal of this activity

 In this section of the OpenTelemetry tutorial, we will explore how to programmatically set or modify span attributes using the Java SDK.
 You'll learn to enrich your telemetry data by adding key-value pairs to spans, which can provide more context about the operation being traced.
 We'll cover how to use the `setAttribute` method to dynamically adjust span information, such as adding custom attributes or updating existing ones, enhancing the observability of your applications.
-This hands-on activity is designed to give you practical experience in manipulating span data to better understand the behavior of your software in a distributed system.

 ## Main steps